Villanova-AI/villanova_developers/docs/villanova10/tutorials/consume/multitenancy.md

 * If `dbMigrationStrategy` is not present inside the tenant configuration, it looks for the value in the `db.migration.strategy` system property.

 ### Tenant Domains
 A tenant can have multiple fully qualified domain names (FQDNs), as long as they are defined in the `fqdns` field of the tenant configuration secret.
-This field determines which tenant's configuration to use when an incoming request is made to the Entando Application.
+This field determines which tenant's configuration to use when an incoming request is made to the Villanova Application.

 Example:
 ```